 5. Nordic Noir

 When was the last time a Swedish crime drama was not set in Skåne?
-British comedian Ricky Gervais recently joined the ranks of fans of The Bridge, the police series that takes place on the Öresund bridge between Malmö and Copenhagen.
+British comedian Ricky Gervais is only one of the many fans of The Bridge, the police series that takes place on the Öresund bridge between Malmö and Copenhagen.
 And Sweden's most famous fictional detective of all time, Kurt Wallander in author Henning Mankell's novels, is from Ystad on the picturesque south coast, where both the Swedish TV series and the BBC version were filmed.